seancorfield/seancorfield.github.io/source/_drafts/2018-04-18-all-the-paths.markdown

 ## clj - Bringing It Back Home

-As Clojure 1.9 was being developed, it became important to be able to treat "Clojure core" as a single artifact, even tho' it consisted "core" plus "spec.alpha" plus "core.specs.alpha".
-Out of that came the `deps.edn` file for specifying dependencies, the `tools.deps.alpha` library for manipulating the `deps.edn` files and the dependencies it declares, and the `clj` and `clojure` command-line scripts that provide a standardized way to run Clojure programs based on dependencies specified in `deps.edn` files.
+As Clojure 1.9 was being developed, it became important to be able to treat "Clojure core" as a single artifact, even tho' it consisted of "core" plus "spec.alpha" plus "core.specs.alpha".
+Out of that came the `deps.edn` file for specifying dependencies, the `tools.deps.alpha` library for manipulating the `deps.edn` files and the dependencies they declare, and the `clj` and `clojure` command-line scripts that provide a standardized way to run Clojure programs based on dependencies specified in `deps.edn` files.

 Just like the underlying Java (JVM) ecosystem, Clojure's new Command-Line Interface (CLI) is primarily about the classpath.
 It provides a mechanism to specify a set of paths and a set of dependencies, across (typically) three files (the "install" `deps.edn`, your "home" `deps.edn`, and your "project" `deps.edn`).
 It supports "aliases" for merging in alternative paths and dependencies.
 It also supports JVM options, and the options already available in `clojure.main`: initial and main options, to specify files to load, code to run, and a main namespace.